tchapi/tuneefy2/README.md

  ... and you should be good to go !

+### Docker

+Tuneefy can be run in two [Docker](https://www.docker.com/) containers, one containing Nginx, and one containing HHVM.
+The two are linked via a Docker Compose file.

+All the Docker files are present in the `docker` folder.

+To create the images :

+    docker build -f ./docker/Dockerfile-nginx -t nginx . docker build -f ./docker/Dockerfile-hhvm -t hhvm .

+And then :

+    docker-compose up -d  # may differ if you're on a Mac, Linux or Windows PC

+Then, to tail the logs :

+    docker-compose logs

+To run the typechecker in the running HHVM container :

+    docker exec -it [container_name] /bin/bash -c "cd /var/www/tuneefy/ && hh_client"

 ### Packages used

   - [Composer](https://getcomposer.org/), providing a nice package manager *and* a practical PSR-4 autoloader